openmfp/portal-ui-lib/README.md

-# PortalUiLib
+# Portal UI Library

-This project helps you to set up your angular project consuming luigi configuration and ui library
+This library helps you to set up your angular project consuming [Luigi](https://luigi-project.io/) configuration.

 Main features of this library are:

-* Provide a dynamic Luigi configuration consumption
+* Enable dynamic Luigi configuration consumption in a microfrontend.
-* Authentication capabilities with Auth Server
+* Provide authentication capabilities with Auth Server
-* Dynamic development capabilities - embed your local MicroFrontend into a running luigi frame.
+* Dynamic development capabilities by embedding your locally running microfrontend into a Luigi frame.

 ## Table of Contents
 - [Getting started](#Getting-started)